T20 World Cup: Ireland's Super 8 hopes take huge hit as debutants Canada earn first win at the tournament

 Ireland found it tough to score and skipper Stirling (9 off 17) perished in the final over of the powerplay, caught behind on the pull off Gordon, before Balbirnie chipped back tamely to leg-spinner Junaid Siddiqui (1-27) in the seventh over.

-Stirling's men continued to lose regular wickets, including Tucker to an avoidable run out and Curtis Campher (5) to a stunning catch from Aaron Johnson at fine leg, and the Dockrell-Adair stand only reduced the margin of Ireland's defeat.
+Stirling's men continued to lose regular wickets, including Tucker to an avoidable run out and Curtis Campher (5) to a stunning catch from Aaron Johnson at fine leg off the bowling of Dillon Heyliger (2-18), and the Dockrell-Adair stand only reduced the margin of Ireland's defeat.

 There are four matches at the T20 World Cup on Saturday with New Zealand vs Afghanistan from 12.30am in Guyana and then Sri Lanka vs Bangladesh from 1.30am in Grand Prairie, Texas.